 James Carrier, brother of Sylvester and son of Sarah, did manage to get out of the swamp and take refuge with the help of a local turpentine factory manager.
 A white mob found him anyhow and forced him to dig a grave for himself before murdering him.

 Others found help from white families willing to shelter them.

 John and William Bryce

-Some black women and children escaped thanks to John and William Bryce, two wealthy brothers who owned a train.
+Some Black women and children escaped thanks to John and William Bryce, two wealthy brothers who owned a train.

-Aware of the violence in Rosewood and familiar with the population, the brothers drove their train to the area and invited escapees, though refused to take in black men, afraid of being attacked by white mobs.
+Aware of the violence in Rosewood and familiar with the population, the brothers drove their train to the area and invited escapees, though refused to take in Black men, afraid of being attacked by white mobs.

 Many of those who fled by train had been hidden in the home of the white general store owner, John Wright, and continued to do so throughout the violence.
-Sheriff Walker helped terrified residents make their way to Wright, who would then arrange escape with the help of the Bryce brothers.
+Sheriff Walker helped terrified residents make their way to Wright, who then arranged escape with the help of the Bryce brothers.

 Florida Governor Cary Hardee offered to send the National Guard to help, but Sheriff Walker declined the help, believing he had the situation under control.